The-Politico/gspan.js/docs/TranscribingToADoc.md

 This will create the backup file at the root of your project.

 ## As An API Inside Node.js
-If you have GSpan installed in the node runtime you're using you can import GSpan and run its `download` function.
+If you have GSpan installed in the node runtime you're using you can import GSpan and run its `transcribe` function.

-If a directory is provided it will return a promise which resolves when the file has been saved.
-If no directory is provided, it will return a promise which resolves with the GSpan data.

 ```javascript
 import gspan from 'gspan';